 Examples of new use cases unlocked by Beam’s new mutable state and timers include:

-Aljoscha Krettek is a cofounder and software engineer at data Artisans.
+Aljoscha Krettek is a cofounder and software engineer at Ververica.
 Previously, he worked at IBM Germany and at the IBM Almaden Research Center in San Jose.
-Aljoscha is a PMC member at Apache Beam and Apache Flink, where he mainly works on the Streaming API and also designed and implemented the most recent additions to the Windowing and State APIs.
+Aljoscha is a PMC member at Apache Beam and Apache Flink, where he mainly works on the streaming API and designed and implemented the most recent additions to the windowing and state APIs.
 He studied computer science at TU Berlin.

 ©2017, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org